ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ## Pre-Requisites
 - Completed Learning the Ropes of Apache NiFi-Introduction.
 - Downloaded and installed [Hortonworks Sandbox](http://hortonworks.com/products/sandbox/).
 (Required for Section 2 and 3 for NiFi installation.)
+- If on mac or linux, add an IP and `sandbox.hortonworks.com` to your `/private/etc/hosts` file
+- If on windows 7, add an IP and `sandbox.hortonworks.com` to your `C://Windows/System32/Drivers/etc/hosts` file
 - For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.
-- If on mac or linux, added `sandbox.hortonworks.com` to your `/private/etc/hosts` file
-- If on windows 7, added `sandbox.hortonworks.com` to your `/c/Windows/System32/Drivers/etc/hosts` file

 The following terminal commands in the tutorial instructions are performed in VirtualBox Sandbox and Mac machine.
 For windows users, to run the following terminal commands, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).